 Dr Normi Mohd Yahaya

-Dr Normi Mohd Yahaya was the first Malaysian to earn a PhD at the age of 27 from Institute of Physical and Chemical Research (RIKEN).
+Dr Normi Mohd Yahaya was the first Malaysian to earn a PhD at the age of 27 from the Institute of Physical and Chemical Research (RIKEN).
 She specialized in creating evolved enzymes for biodegradable plastics production in microbes in RIKEN’s Laboratory of Polymer Chemistry.
 Having specializations in protein engineering and NMR structural biology, her current research interests involve fundamental research of investigating the functions, structures and potentials of hypothetical proteins in microbes.

 Jocelyn Bell Burnell